A Step by Step Rescue Guide for Panicked Breeders

 Step 4: Friction and Stimulation

 Rub the kit’s back and sides firmly with your thumb and finger, mimicking how a mother rabbit licks her kits.
 You can also tap the soles of the feet to trigger the breathing reflex.
+Keep alternating between warming and friction for the full rescue window.

 | Pro Tip: Holding the kit against your bare chest adds steady warmth while you work. |